Loading

 When you find a fellow compatriot in the game who is also risking it all to restore healing (and sanity) in the deteriorating music industry, hiding from my fears was simply out of the question.

-While I felt incredibly exposed leading up to Phil’s concert, even fighting back a few tears due to life’s continual overwhelm and demands, I decided I must practice what I preach, venturing bravely towards the inviting, warm winter sun.
+While I felt incredibly exposed leading up to Phil’s concert, I decided I must practice what I preach.
+Holding back tears from life’s overwhelm, I ventured bravely towards the inviting, winter sun.

 It was a wholly serendipitous sojourn.

-As I waved my complicated urban thoughts out the window, I welcomed in the sharp, cool outside breeze, allowing the energy of the motherland’s rolling hills to begin working away at the tangled knots of my skewed soul.
+As I waved my complicated urban thoughts out the window, I welcomed in the sharp, cool outside breeze.
+And allowed the energy of the motherland’s rolling hills to begin working away at the tangled knots of my soul.

-Entering the picturesque, private property – which consisted of a converted ‘bus’ cabin with makeshift deck-turned-stage, glorious yurt complete with wooden stove, and a half moon hanging from the middle of the sky – my first thought was “damn, since when did hippies get so ridiculously good looking?”
+Entering the picturesque, private property my first thought was “damn, since when did hippies get so ridiculously good looking?”

-It was a legitamite lament I would later discuss with my new gal-pal, who – with our matching Merry People boots, maroon camp chairs, moon signs in Leo, and whole-lotta-girl-problems – agreed it was because these wholesome, country folk take great care of themselves out here.
+It was a legitimate lament I would later discuss with my new gal-pal.
+In our matching Merry People boots, maroon camp chairs, moon signs in Leo, and whole-lotta-girl-problems, we agreed it was because these wholesome, country folk took great care of themselves.

 Feeding their families off the land’s organic resources, they are completely and utterly nourished by mother nature’s nectar.

-With their sculptured, bohemian bodies glistening from a hard day’s work and regular vitamin D, they made for some seriously bronzed gods and goddesses, with their ‘raggedy-Ann’ babes, who played rough-and-tumble – exactly how it should be.
+With their sculptured bodies glistening from a hard day’s work and regular vitamin D, they made for some seriously gorge bohemians.
+Their ‘raggedy-Ann’ babes played rough-and-tumble with family members and new friends.
+Exactly how it should be.
 Not an iPad in sight.

 They were barefoot, happy and grounded.
 Full.